Hello, welcome to IFRS IS EASY!

 In summary

 Deferred tax is the amount of income tax that will be payable (or recoverable) in future periods as a result of temporary differences.
-In this scenario, Company A's deferred tax liability is $30,000 and its deferred tax asset is $60,000.
+In this scenario, Company A's Net deferred tax charge is $6,000.

 Temporary differences are differences between the carrying amounts of assets and liabilities for financial reporting purposes and their respective tax bases.
-In this scenario, the temporary difference is the difference between the company's depreciable assets for financial reporting purposes ($1,000,000) and their respective tax bases ($800,000).
+In this scenario, the temporary difference is the difference between the company's depreciation and warranty expense for financial reporting and for tax purposes of $100,000 and $80,000 respectively.

 A deferred tax asset is recognized when it is probable that future taxable profits will be available against which the deductible temporary differences can be utilized.
-In this scenario, the company has a deferred tax asset of $60,000 because it is probable that the company will have future taxable profits against which it can utilize the $200,000 in deductible temporary differences.
+In this scenario, the company has a deferred tax asset of $24,000 because it is probable that the company will have future taxable profits against which it can utilize the warranty expense in deductible temporary differences.

 A deferred tax liability is recognized for all taxable temporary differences, except for those that arise from goodwill and certain other intangible assets.
 In this scenario, the company has a deferred tax liability of $30,000 because it is probable that the company will have to pay taxes on the $100,000 in taxable temporary differences in the future.

 The below resources (PDF and eLearn) provide comprehensive coverage of IAS 12 Income taxes, including its key requirements and practical guidance.
-Whether you're new to IAS 12 or looking for a refresher, these resources are valuable.
+Whether you are new to IAS 12 or need a refresher, these resources will be helpful.

 Click the links below to download them.